foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 Running a Sample Application
 ############################

-Follow these steps to run a sample application.
+Follow these steps to run the sample application.

 #.
 Make sure the *blinky* example has been built successfully in :ref:`building_a_sample_application`.
 Get the .elf file ``blinky_gnu_arcem11d.elf`` in ``<blinky>\obj_emsk_23\gnu_arcem11d``.